yuryshamardin/rsocket-example/README.md

 Client has only one shell method, in order to invoke it use `broadcast` command with message for broadcasting in quites, e.g. `broadcast "Hello!"`
 <p>There is `ClientHandler.java` for handling messages from the server.
 It counts byte in array, decodes message and sends it back.

-### Common
-`rsocket-common` is the module with common parts.
-For now there is only message with client id and data for communication.

 ## How it is work
 Once broadcast method of client is invoked with content.
 Then content converts to `byte[]` and sends to server with client id.
 Server got the message, goes through client list and re-send content of message to all clients except invoker.